 - Reinforces lessons learned in the classroom with real world experience

-- Students live in group apartments in The Buchanan
+- Students are required to live in group apartments in The Buchanan

 - Located only 3 metro stops outside of the city in Arlington, VA